zainabaltalaq/SortingBall/README.md

 ### **_Pseudocode_**

-- [ ] Bingo cards are prepared for each player.
+- [ ] Bingo board are prepared for each player.
 Each card contains a grid of cells, and in each cell there is a specific number.
-These numbers must be different from other players' cards.
+These numbers must be different from other player board.
-- [ ] A list of random numbers (consisting of 25 numbers) is generated.
-This list contains all the numbers that can appear in the game.
-(50 numbers) and Add a timer to the selected random numbers.
-- [ ] Play begins by calling random numbers from the list.
-If these numbers are on a player's card, they are marked on the card.
+- [ ] Play begins by calling random numbers from the  array list.
+If these numbers are on a player's board, he should mark it on the board.
-- [ ] Players continue to fill in their cards with the numbers called, and keep track of the numbers marked on their card.
+- [ ] Players continue to fill in their boards with the numbers called, and keep track of the numbers marked on their boards.
 - [ ] When a player successfully completes a certain pattern of numbers on his card, such as a horizontal, vertical, or diagonal row, the player is declared the winner.
+- [ ] Stop the game, no one can play after the winner player

 ### **FRIMWIRE**